-The following table sets forth our cash and our capitalization as of September 30, 2018 on an actual basis and on an as adjusted basis to give effect to our issuance and sale of 4,000,000 common shares at an assumed initial public offering price of \$4.50 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the estimated net proceeds of this offering as described under "Use of Proceeds."
-The information in this table is illustrative only and our capitalization following the completion of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
+The following table sets forth our cash and our capitalization as of September 30, 2018 on an actual basis and on an as adjusted basis to give effect to our issuance and sale of 4,100,000 common shares at the initial public offering price of \$4.00 per common share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and the application of the estimated net proceeds of this offering as described under "Use of Proceeds."
 You should read this table in conjunction with the information contained in "Use of Proceeds," "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as the financial statements and the notes thereto included elsewhere in this prospectus.

 As of September 30, 2018

-Actual As Adjusted (1)
+Actual As Adj

-(unaudited) (ii n thousands)
+(unaudited) (in thousands)

-Cash \$ 3,898 20,288
+Cash \$ 3,898 18,791

 Shareholders' equity

 Common shares, no par value, unlimited authorized, actual and as adjusted, 7,839,176

-shares issued and outstanding, actual; and 11,839,176 shares issued and outstanding, as
+shares issued and outstanding, actual; and 11,939,176 shares issued and outstanding, as

 adjusted

-Additional paid-in capital 48,116 64,506
+Additional paid-in capital 48,116 63,009

 Accumulated deficit (44,006) (44,006)

-Total shareholders' equity 4,110 20,500
+Total shareholders' equity 4,110 19,003

 Noncontrolling interest

-Total shareholders' equity 4,110 20,500
+Total shareholders' equity 4,110 19,003

-Total capitalization 4,110 20,500
+Total capitalization 4,110 19,003